How to Use the Guide

 Recycle:

-Take to the Bainbridge Disposal Transfer Station and put in designated container.
+Take to the Bainbridge Disposal Transfer Station and put undercover in the designated container (free disposal).

 Reuse and Recycle

-The local special recyclables subscription service, Ridwell, has special collections of these items at least once a year.
+The local special recyclables subscription service, Ridwell, will pick up bread tags.
 They find organizations that reuse them or companies that recycle them.
 If you don’t have a Ridwell subscription, find a neighbor or friend who does and ask when the collection is and if you can contribute.

 Reuse: